 ID pointers: Quite distinctive.
 Dark brown forewing, variably suffused with yellow, greenish-yellow, reddish-brown.
 Patches of metallic silver.

-Distribution: (Last record: 11 July 2025 at Belper ) – With only six records from five sites across the recording area this species is rare and a significant record.
+Distribution: (Last record: 11 July 2025 at Belper ) – With only ten records from eight sites across the recording area this species is rare and a significant find.

 Wingspan: 16-20mm